pmcgrenery/WxBrief/TESTING.md

 ### A11y Color Contrast Checker

-[A11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) Used to check the contrast of the colors to ensure the site meets accessibility standards.
+[A11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) was used to check the contrast of the colors to ensure the site meets accessibility standards.
 No issues were found and the actual contrast ratios well exceeded the accepted standards.

 <figure>
     <div style="text-align:center">